micytao/smolvlm-demo/README.md

 ![demo](./demo.png)

-This repository is a modern demo for how to use llama.cpp server with SmolVLM 500M to get real-time object detection from your camera feed.
+This repository is a modern demo for how to use leading AI inference engine (llama.cpp and vLLM) with SmolVLM 500M to get real-time object detection from your camera feed.
 The demo provides a beautiful, responsive web interface that captures camera frames and sends them to the SmolVLM model for analysis.

 ## Features